Masthead

 1. Re-arrange the layers so that the three snow elevation layers are on-top, with the hillshade on the bottom.
 You can remove or hide all of the other layers.
 Remove the default esri basemaps and hillshade as well.

-2. Select the low elevation snow layer in the Content and click on the Appearance tab in the main toolbar.
+2. Select the low elevation snow layer in the Content and click on the Raster Layer tab in the main toolbar.
 Under “Transparency” change it to “50%”.
 Change the transparency for all three of the snow layers to 50% as well.
 You may adjust the transparency % as you see fit.

 Shasta Snow by ElevationThis is a example figure for 2017 data, your final image will look different.